kmf/factorio_docker_cookbook/README.md

 default['docker']['image']['repo'] = 'factoriotools/factorio'
 ```

-### This is the directory in the conatiner which will be mapped to host a directory on the host
+### The directory in the container which will be mapped to host

 In normal circumstances, you probably should not change this option.